 Being locked out of your Hisense phone after a factory reset can be incredibly frustrating—especially when the Google account originally linked to the device is no longer available.
 This situation is caused by Factory Reset Protection (FRP), a built-in Android security feature designed to prevent unauthorized access.

-If your Hisense phone is stuck on the Google account verification screen after a factory reset, you can remove the FRP lock using several methods:
+If your Hisense phone is stuck on the Google verification screen after a factory reset, these are the most common ways to remove the FRP lock:

 FRP is automatically enabled when a Google account is added to an Android phone.
 After a factory reset, the device requires the same Google account credentials to proceed with setup.